 In our walk to the shoreline, I safely stepped over my baggage-filled trunk to hear her express strength, maturity and clarity over her own personal boundaries.
 I want her to celebrate every last piece of her existence right down to her toes.
 My hope for her future is that she remains as open, strong, confident and loving as she is today.

 But, my aspirations for her future-self won’t just materialize because I “hope and pray” that they do.
 On the contrary, it will take a daily commitment on my part to demonstrate my belief in her.
-Teen dating abuse had an effect on me, yes; it shaped and informed who I am.
+Teenage dating abuse had an effect on me, yes; it shaped and informed who I am.
 But, I will not perpetuate it through fear-based parenting.
 I have to afford my daughter the opportunities to try out her life-tools while she still has the hammock of home to fall into.
 Through a million small ways, I can help her experience feelings of empowerment right now.